XistGG/UnrealXistTools/README.md

 - Generate Project Files

 Supports the `-Debug` flag, add it to any command to gain more insight.

+Note: On Linux/Mac, the Generate Project Files portion only works if your project uses a custom engine.
+For projects that use a Launcher-installed engine on those platforms, there is no way to know where you installed those engines.
+On Windows this isn't an issue.

 ### Usage Examples